Call (302) 853-2853

 Correction Packages

-Every package includes a full boat detail plus machine correction matched to your boat's condition.
-Prices shown for 20-30' center consoles.
+Three service categories, three levels each.
+Every package includes a full boat detail.
+Prices shown for a 25' center console.
 I'll assess your boat and confirm the right level before starting.

 Full Restoration